VPenkov/okayNav/README.md

 Please use the GitHub issues for support requests.
 If you need someone to implement okayNav for you, hit me up at [vergil@moongrab.com](vergil@moongrab.com).

 ## Changelog
+**2.0.0**
+- Swipe actions are now available;
+- Swipe can be enabled or disabled;
+- You can adjust the threshold after which the swipe action will trigger;
+- Added extra callbacks;
+- Callbacks are now camelCased;
+- The beforeOpen/beforeClose callbacks now only trigger if swipe is disabled (for obvious reasons).

+Scroll up to see the defaults for more information!

 **1.0.2**
 Resize events are now a lot more efficient